Parmin/training/advanced-administrators-training/src/agenda.rst

 Introduction
 ~~~~~~~~~~~~

-Advanced Ops Training is designed for operations staff responsible for
+Advanced Administrators' Training is designed for operations staff responsible for
 maintaining MongoDB applications.
 The instructor leads teams through a series
 of scenarios that represent potential issues encountered during the normal
 operation of MongoDB.
 Teams are hands-on throughout the course, actively